apache/storm/external/storm-jdbc/README.md

 ### JdbcInsertBolt
-To use the `JdbcInsertBolt`, you construct an instance of it by specifying a `ConnectionProvider` implementation and a `JdbcMapper` implementation that coverts storm tuple to DB row.
+To use the `JdbcInsertBolt`, you construct an instance of it by specifying a `ConnectionProvider` implementation and a `JdbcMapper` implementation that converts storm tuple to DB row.
 In addition, you must either supply a table name  using `withTableName` method or an insert query using `withInsertQuery`.
 If you specify a insert query you should ensure that your `JdbcMapper` implementation will return a list of columns in the same order as in your insert query.
 You can optionally specify a query timeout seconds param that specifies max seconds an insert query can take.